osisoft/OCS-Docs/content/api-reference/regional-endpoints.md

 A regional endpoint is the URL host address referenced by API requests.
 The region represents the cluster where resources and data are stored.

-The table lists the current OCS region labels and corresponding endpoints.
+The following table lists the current OCS region labels and corresponding endpoints.

 | OCS region labels | OCS regional endpoints |
 | ------------- | ----------------- |